FrontDoor

 FrontDoor was one of the most popular mailers in the FidoNet-compatible networks in the 1990s, acting as the physical representation of the written network node connection and mail handling standards.
 It was an MS-DOS-based product (also available as shareware) written by Joaquim Homrighausen (alias JoHo).
 The FrontDoor system contained a Mailer, an Editor, a Terminal, a serial port device driver and configuration utilities.
 FrontDoor was first released in 1986.

 The task of mailers, the main task of the first FrontDoor release, was to accept a phone call for a BBS / FidoNet node system; differentiating between human and machine calls (sending the humans to the BBS while handling all other cases) and if the other end supported the same protocol started a conversation about handling whatever packets had to be exchanged, and calling external programs to handle the traffic.

 Originally FrontDoor was a small utility to handle incoming calls, written in 1986.
-Peter Adenauer of AMS Applied Micro Systems, Inc. of Miami, Florida asked Homrighausen in 1987 to leave his job at Ericsson and come to the USA and start developing a commercial product based on FrontDoor with Peter Stewart.
+Peter Adenauer of AMS Applied Micro Systems, Inc. of Miami, Florida asked Homrighausen in 1987 to leave his job at Ericsson and come to the US and start developing a commercial product based on FrontDoor with Peter Stewart.
 After several adventurous clashes between the programmers and the company and realising that there wasn't a useful product even after a long development the people parted: Homrighausen went to Australia with the version 1.99c source code while Stewart got the same code which has been used as the basis of InterMail software.

 FrontDoor continued its life as shareware as well as a commercial product; the current versions are 2.26 (DOS+OS/2 shareware) and 2.32.mL (DOS+OS/2 multiline commercial).
 Joaquim Homrighausen attempted a "revival" of sorts of the project in 2014, but was prevented from continuing due to rehab from an injury.
 In August 2017, he once again began reviving the product, some 30+ years after the first release.
 As of September 2017, it is still unclear as to which platforms the re-booted FrontDoor project will run on.

 In December 2024, Joaquim Homrighausen managed to find all the required source code and tools to re-build FrontDoor once again.
 Version 24.01 was released as "free for non-commercial use", with all features enabled.
 This also marks the end of the "multiline/commercial" and "shareware" versions of FrontDoor.
 Registration is optional.